dart-lang/site-www/src/_guides/libraries/c-interop.md

 illustrates the steps for using dart:ffi to call a C function:

 1. Import dart:ffi.
+2. Import the path library that you'll use to store the path of dynamic library.
-2. Create a typedef with the FFI type signature of the C function.
+3. Create a typedef with the FFI type signature of the C function.
-3. Create a typedef for the variable that you'll use when calling the C function.
+4. Create a typedef for the variable that you'll use when calling the C function.
+5. Create a variable to store the path of the dynamic library depending upon your platform.
-4. Open the dynamic library that contains the C function.
+6. Open the dynamic library that contains the C function.
-5. Get a reference to the C function, and put it into a variable.
+7. Get a reference to the C function, and put it into a variable.
-6. Call the C function.
+8. Call the C function.

 Here's the code for each step.